cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 - A Liberty `dataSource` with type 2 connectivity and a CICS DB2CONN resource.
 - A Liberty `dataSource` with type 4 connectivity and using a remote TCP/IP connection managed by Liberty.

 When using the default transactional scope of the CICS unit-of-work with a T2 Liberty JDBC connection you may notice that methods in the sample that perform database updates will rollback by default (and therefore also rollback the CICS UOW).
 This is because the JdbcTemplate **closes** connections after use.
 Closing a connection will cause the Liberty connection factory to *cleanup* outstanding requests **if** they are not autocommited or not in a global transaction.
-Since the default Liberty dataSource setting for the `commitOrRollbackOnCleanup`](https://www.ibm.com/support/knowledgecenter/en/SS7K4U_liberty/com.ibm.websphere.liberty.autogen.zos.doc/ae/rwlp_config_dataSource.html) property is `rollback`, and autocommit is not supported for T2 connections then requests to a T2 JDBC connection that use a Liberty dataSource will rollback by default.
+Since the default Liberty dataSource setting for the [`commitOrRollbackOnCleanup`](https://www.ibm.com/support/knowledgecenter/en/SS7K4U_liberty/com.ibm.websphere.liberty.autogen.zos.doc/ae/rwlp_config_dataSource.html) property is `rollback`, and autocommit is not supported for T2 connections in CICS, then requests to a T2 JDBC connection that use a Liberty dataSource will rollback by default.

 However, the same is not true of the cicsts_dataSource.
-It does not use the Liberty DataSource connection manager, so there is no opportunity for the Liberty cleanup behaviour to take effect.
-Instead it is the CICS UOW behaviour that is respected, which means an implicit commit at Task end.
+It does not use the Liberty data source connection manager, so there is no opportunity for the Liberty cleanup behaviour to take effect.
+Instead it is the CICS UOW behaviour that is respected, which means an implicit commit at end of task.

 By default, commit behaviour is also exhibited by T4 JDBC connections.
-T4 JDBC connections default to autocommit=true, and each JDBC request will be auto-committed after use.
+T4 JDBC connections default to `autocommit=true`, and each JDBC request will be auto-committed after use.
+This will not syncpoint the CICS UOW as T4 JDBC connections are not part of the CICS UOW by default.

 The following table summarises the different behaviours for each type of dataSource.